othim/py-ncsm/README.txt

   ------------------------- END output_file.txt -------------------------------

-- To benchmark the code, you can verify that the output of the code is the same and the corresponing example input/output files in example-inout-files/
+- To benchmark the code, you can verify that the output from running the example input files are the same as in example-inout-files/out_benchmark/

 - Have fun!